 2. Ventilation Do’s and Don’ts

 Refrain from natural ventilation (AKA opening windows and/or doors) during a wildfire.
-If your home system includes a mechanical ventilation, such as an ERV or HRV, turn off these fresh air systems to prevent wildfire smoke from entering your space.
+If your HVAC system includes mechanical ventilation, such as an ERV or HRV, turn off these fresh air systems to prevent wildfire smoke from entering your space.

 Of course, reducing ventilation to limit smoke exposure is quite the IAQ Catch-22.
 The health benefits of remaining indoors with minimal incoming smoky outdoor air are worth it.
 Still, indoor pollution is a reality.
-So whenever there are small periods of cleaner outdoor air or improved AQI ratings during a wildfire, make sure to air out your home.
+So whenever there are small periods of cleaner outdoor air or improved air quality index (AQI) ratings during a wildfire, make sure to air out your home.

 3. Reduce Indoor Pollution Sources

 Healthy home habits and general source control methods are crucial when overall air quality is poor.
 Limit vacuuming which can kick up pollutants—unless you have a HEPA filter vacuum.
-Make sure appliances vent to the outside.
+Make sure appliances vent outdoors.
 Do not burn candles, incense or anything of the like.

 4. Consider Creating a Clean Room

 A clean room likely seems intense.
 But its incredibly beneficial for those in high-risk wildfire areas as well as outdoor workers unable to escape wildfire smoke in the day, and those worried about pre-existing health conditions.